FadriqueKindler/Music-De-Composer/README.md

 - Mel-Spectrogram
 - Chromagram cqt
 - Chromagram stft
+- Genre Percentage

-## You input a song and it returns a folder with all the info and features of the song and a little audio player
+## You input a song and it returns a folder with all the info and features of the song

-By using Machine Learning to predict the genre of the song and extracting the rest of the features using Librosa, I was able to decompose a song to return the raw features that make up that song.
+By using Machine Learning (Neural Networks) and Librosa, I was able to decompose a song in order to return the raw features that make up that song as well as the percentages of each genre in that song.

-Using Keras and Tensorflow I have trained a neural network to predict a song´s genre with a 90% accuracy.
+Using Keras and Tensorflow I have trained a model to predict a song´s genre with over a 90% accuracy.

 ## Files and Directories in Github Repo

+--> DEMO_PIPELINE Folder:

 -- Demo.py

-In the demo.py file you can see the full functioning code for demoing the script using a song in your system.
+In the demo.py file you can see the full functioning code you can use to demo a song in your DATA directory.

 -- Main.py

-In the Main.py file ...
+In the Main.py file you can find the final pipeline with which you can demo the script from the terminal.

--- Feature_Extraction.py

-In the feature_Extraction.py file you ca see the full code for the manipulation and return of a fully functional dataset from a directory of audio files (another dataset) if you want to train the model using a different set of data.

--- Jupyter Notebooks
+--> JUPYTER_NOTEBOOKS Folder:

-In the jupyter notebook files you can see the proccess of feature extraction and dataframe manipulation for training the model and setting the dataset.
+In the jupyter notebook folder you can find the jupyter notebooks for the full and uncut proccesses of feature extraction, data manipulation, dataset acquisition and model training.

+-- Dataset Creation And Wrangling:

+Full proccess for data acquisition and manipulation.
+In this notebook you can see how the original dataset was nourished by splitting each song into 10 chunks.
+The chunks are then stored in your /DATA/SongSplits directory.

+-- Create Final DataFrame Pickle:

+In this notebook you can see a step by step construcction of the final dataframe used as the main data for the project.
+At the end the dataframe is exported as a pickle to your DATA/PICKLES directory for easy and quick use as the dataframe takes about 40 minutes to be created.

+-- Training Neural Networks Model:

+Contains a simple step-by-step of the construction of the model using Keras and Tensorflow.
+The model is the exported to your /DATA/MODELS directory as a .h5 file.

+-- Demo:

+This notebook contains the fully functional demo of the project.
+It returns a directory in your DATA/GRAPHS directory with all the graphs and information.
+It also gives you an audio player for song review.

--- DATA
+* DATA

 In the DATA directory you will find two subdirectories: